Burl26/TAL-Noisemaker-3.22Plus/README.md

 5. Added the INIT button to clear the current program.
 Always nice for starting from a baseline.
 BUT!
 WARNING!
 I don't ask "are you sure" so be sure you save using "store parameter" button before using the INIT button!

-6. Changed the "store parameter" button so you store ALL the program presets.
-Now you can use a XML tool to manage your presets.
+6. Split the "store parameter" button into "Sv All" (save all) and "Sv Cur" (save current) so you store all your the programs or just the current one.
+Thereafter, you can use a XML tool to manage your presets.
 On load, if there is only one program, it will be loaded into the current program, just like it used to do.
 If there are multiple, it will start loading at program 0 UNLESS you set set the startprogram attribute in the <tal> tag.
 example:
 <tal curprogram="55" version="1.7" startprogram="3">
-will start loading at program 3.
+will start loading at program 3 regardless of the curprogram parameter.

 7. Changed midiMap[] array size to 128 since MIDI spec allows for only 128 controllers and this reduces loop times (TalPreset.h has declaration)